mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 Petersohn showed that over 85% of the pandas API can be rewritten as compositions of these operators.
 Operations like `fillna`, `isnull`, `str.upper`, and `cummax` are all special cases of MAP.
 Operations like `sort_values`, `set_index`, `reset_index`, `merge`, `groupby`, and `pivot` all map one-to-one onto operators in the algebra.
 That's a huge compression: 200+ ad hoc methods become 15 composable primitives.

 But I kept looking at the relational operators in that table (PROJECTION, RENAME, GROUPBY, JOIN) and thinking: these feel related.
-They all change the *schema* of the dataframe.
+They all change the schema of the dataframe.
 Is there a deeper relationship?

-## Three shapes of schema change
+## Shapes of schema change

 Staring at Petersohn's table long enough, a pattern starts to emerge.
-Some operators change the *schema*, meaning which columns exist and what types they have.
+Some operators change the schema, meaning which columns exist and what types they have.
 Others leave the schema alone and only affect the rows.
 And if you focus on the schema-changing ones, they fall into three groups.

 **Restructuring.** You rearrange, subset, or relabel columns.
 The data stays the same; only the shape changes.
 In SQL terms: `SELECT name, salary FROM employees` produces a two-column result from a three-column table.
 In the dataframe library: